What is Thyroid Disease

 - Thyroid Globulins

 Imaging tests allow your health care provider to look at your thyroid gland and check for an increased size, changed shape or any growths (nodules).
-These include:

 - Thyroid scan